tc39/source-map/source-map-rev3.md

 ```

-Note: The prefix for this annotation was initially “//@” however this conflicts with Internet Explorer’s conditional comments and was changed to “//#”.
+Note: The prefix for this annotation was initially “//@” however this conflicts with Internet Explorer’s Conditional Compilation and was changed to “//#”.
 It is reasonable for tools to also accept “//@” but “//#” is preferred.

 This recommendation works well for JavaScript, it is expected that other source files will have other conventions: